henrywen98/Loan_Checklist_APP/loan_checklist_prompt.md

 5. Client Information Form
    • Refer to the attached form and complete as much as possible.
 Leave blank if unsure.

-If there are any special circumstances (e.g. trust ownership, debt discharge, overseas income), please note them in the textbox provided.

 ---

 ## 🟦 【Client Information】